 A generous landowner made this purchase possible by donating two-thirds of the land value.
 Adirondack Land Trust is raising $170,000 to cover the remaining share of the purchase cost and related transaction expenses, and to endow the property's perpetual care.

-We hope you will consider making a secure PayPal or credit card contribution today using the form below.
+We hope you will consider making a secure PayPal or credit card contribution today.
 Thank you!